 The space between the weapon and the back wall is such with the SecureIt cradle, that the rifle can be stored with the magazine in the mag-well and optics in place.
 The stand-off also provides enough space to hold additional magazines or related gear behind the weapon.

 The M4 in the image above has an EOTech and the AR10 SASS has a Leupold MK4 scope.
 There is enough stand-off space provided by the SecureIt cradle to store rifles with up to 5″ diameter thermal imaging scopes.

 Mag-well support (M4/M16) allows for storage of more gear behind the weapon.
 The cradle is designed to allow a barrel, forearm rail system or mag-well to fit into the recess, holding the weapon securely in any direction.
 Securing weapons in this manner allows bins or shelving to fit in behind them, optimizing available space.

 Above you will see an M4 with the cradle enveloping the rail.
 In place behind it is a CradleGrid storage tray holding 30 round magazines.
 Also, referred to earlier, is an above image of the same cradle securing the mag-well.
 Storing an M4 using the mag well support allows for storage of larger items behind the barrels.

 The last photo above shows how storing a Colt Comp AR15 with a large Nikon scope can be accommodated.
 The scope is mounted to a tall riser, yet the cradle provides enough stand-off to allow the optic to fit comfortably in place, without the need to worry about it getting pressed out of adjustment or the armorer having to remove it.

-Bungee cords work better then any other system on the market.
-They are very strong, non marring, easily adjustable and available at hardware stores.
-They also can be adapted to solve many storage challenges, such as using a bungee tie down for mobile applications.
+Bungee cords work better than any other system on the market.
+They are very strong, non-marring, easily adjustable and available at hardware stores.
+They can also be adapted to solve many storage challenges such as using a bungee tie down for mobile applications.